projectHARING/Haring_1.0/README.md

   - Copy the file "H.A.R.I.N.G.app" to your Applications Folder
   - Run "H.A.R.I.N.G.app"

-### Installation using with SuperCollider 3.7.0
+### Installation using SuperCollider 3.7.0
   - Download or clone this repository
   - Copy the contents of the "HaringClasses" folder to your SuperCollider extensions folder.

-     You can find out which one that is by evaluating
+     You can find out what folder that is by evaluating:

     ```
     Platform.userExtensionDir